ray-project/ray/doc/source/tune/api_docs/suggestion.rst

  * :ref:`repeater`: Support for running each *sampled hyperparameter* with multiple random seeds.
  * :ref:`limiter`: Limits the amount of concurrent trials when running optimization.
+ * :ref:`shim`: Allows creation of the search algorithm object given a string.

 Saving and Restoring
 --------------------